rolivieri/fabric-state-manager-ts/README.md

 Though more than likely you won't be resetting the world state in a production environment, doing so in a development, test, or staging environment or as part of a PoC application is more than common.

+Finally, please be aware that this code stores the namespace names (from which records should be deleted) in the blockchain under the `fabric-state-manager-ts` key.
+Therefore, please make sure you are **not** using this key to store any values on the blockchain.

 ## Compiling and running test cases

 ### Platform